Debt Consolidation (what to consider + real life stories included)

 Human willpower is limited.
 It’s the same reason why cutting out lattes or skipping lunch to save money doesn’t work.

-A person with 300 “extra dollars” might end up just blowing it on something else.
+A person with 300 “extra dollars” might just blow it on something else.

 What happens then is it takes longer to pay down debt.
 This results in even MORE fees they have to pay.